kittyg80/2Market-Sales-and-Customer-Data-Analysis/README.md

 **1. Project background:**

-2Market commissioned this project to better understand its customers, top products and markets by sales, and most effective advertising channels.
+2Market (fictitious company) commissioned this project to better understand its customers, top products and markets by sales, and most effective advertising channels.
 A kick-off meeting with stakeholders revealed a loss in Q3 2022 revenue that requires immediate cost savings and increased sales.
 Further investigation shows this was mainly caused by US competition, ineffective marketing, unsuccessful market expansion, and decreased online sales of certain products post-COVID.

 ![image](https://github.com/kittyg80/2Market-Sales-and-Customer-Data-Analysis/assets/116217853/60612936-2221-4da3-b764-d01cb1d24c91)